ronappleton/dev-setup-laravel/README.md

 # dev-setup-laravel

-## Note: this is a very dirty script, please read the setup.sh before cloning and using, if you don undertand what you see, I would advise you not to run it!!!
+## Note: this is a very dirty script, please read the setup.sh before cloning and using, if you don't understand what you see, I would advise you not to run it!!!

 Setup for laravel environment using php7.2 mysql nginx dnsmasq dhcp composer codesniffer phpmyadmin